What are stocks?

 • Shares are individual units of ownership in a single company.
 You can own a specific number of shares in a company, say, 100 shares of Shell.

-• Stock refers to ownership interests in multiple companies.
-For example, you could own 100 stocks in Shell, Amazon, Apple and Procter & Gamble.
+• Stock is a more general term that refers to ownership in one or more companies.
+For instance, you could say you own stock in Shell, Amazon, Apple and Procter & Gamble.

 Benefits of stock investing